sps992/sps-design-services/README.md

 ~~~
 pip3 freeze > requirements.txt
 ~~~
+Last thing I need to do in the settings.py file is add my Heroku app name to the Allowed host setting, if this is not done correctly Heroku will give a forbidden error when trying to access the web app.

-4. Creating a Procfile - A Procfile is the file that tells Heroku what programming language you are using and gives it more insight into what buildpack it should use. *Please Note: You must use a capital "P" in the file!*
+4. Creating a Procfile - A Procfile is the file that tells Heroku what programming language you are using and gives it more insight into what buildpack it should use. *Please Note: You must use a capital "P" in the file!*.
+Create this in the home directory.

 ## Copyrights